eleybourn/presentation_karaoke/README.md

 ## How to run
 1. Download the application - it is designed to be downloaded and run directly on your local computer.
-2. Run "index.html" - it's pure HTML and Javascript, so nothing to install.
+2. Run "index.html" - it's pure HTML and Javascript[2], so nothing to install.
 3. Select a topic set.
 You can change or add topics to the potential list (a must if you select Freeform)
 4. Select a duration.
 Default is 2 minutes (120 seconds) - 1 minute (60 seconds) is faster and better for novice presenters.
 5. Press "Go" - I'm assuming I don't need to tell you to plug it into a projector or go fullscreen :-)